• Home

 For further information or Booking..

-Factors and Causes that Lead to Depression
+Factors and Causes Leading to Depression

-Mood:
+• Mood:

-• Feelings of sadness, despair, and hopelessness
+• Feelings of sadness, hopelessness, and despair

-• Irritability, easy agitation, vulnerability to words
+• Irritability, easily upset, sensitive to words

-Thinking:
+• Thinking:

 • Thoughts of self-harm or not wanting to continue living

-Physical Symptoms:
+• Physical Symptoms:

 • Fatigue, lack of energy, sluggishness

-• Headaches, muscle aches
+• Headaches, muscle pain

 • Loss of interest in previously enjoyed activities, lack of enthusiasm

-Treatment of depression, medication, and psychotherapy
+Treatment of Depression: Medication and Psychotherapy

 For further information or Booking..